Skip to main content

 How often should you clean a deep fryer?

-How often you clean your fryer depends on how often you use it.
+How often you clean a deep fat fryer depends on how often you use it.
 You should aim to clean it every week if you’re a frequent user.
 Otherwise, if you’re an occasional fryer, once every two weeks is totally acceptable.
 You should change the oil after eight to ten uses, and you should always take it out of the fryer after each use and store it in a cool, dark place until the next time.

 Now that we’ve explained how to clean a deep fryer you can get cracking.
 Once your household knows the best way to clean a deep fat fryer safely there’s no reason why everyone can’t take their turn at hosting their own fake-away night dinner.
-You might want to also read our guide on how to give your whole kitchen a spring clean.
-Happy frying!

 Did you find this article helpful?Thanks for your feedback!